jonlpersson/ed-latimore/site/_drafts/how-to-make-a-tweet-go-viral-the-definitive-guide.md

 description: >-
   Forget following trendy topics using hashtags.
 I have over 200k followed on Twitter.
 I'll show you how to go viral.
-image:
+image: /assets/images/drafts/how-to-go-viral-twitter.png
 ---
 Twitter is still a popular social media platform, despite the rise of Instagram.
 TikTok, new found popularity of Linkedin, and other social networks.

-In fact, 82% of B2B content marketers use Twitter marketing as part of their content marketing strategy, according to research from the Content Marketing Institute.
+Many content markets use Twitter marketing as part of their content strategy, according to research from the Content Marketing Institute.
+This makes sense, as Twitter gives you an unparalleled ability to propagate ideas through the written word.

 In the past, going viral on Twitter seemed to be a matter of luck.
 A Twitter user would tweet something and later find that it had thousands of retweets, replies, comments, and follows.
 There was a certain art to crafting a viral tweet, and it seemed that only the most gifted writers could do it.
 Well, those days are over.